abhinav70291/ML-system-design/README.md

 This function estimates the training and inference times.
 The parameters are `device` (the device where the model is loaded), `batch_size` (the batch size), `epochs` (the number of epochs), `model` (the PyTorch model), `total_samples` (the total number of samples), and `input_size` (the size of the input tensor).

 The function creates a random input tensor on the CPU, moves it to the specified device, and feeds it to the model.
-It measures the time taken for both the forward pass and the backward pass, and uses these times to estimate the total training and inference times.
+It measures the time taken for both the forward pass and the backward pass( assuming that backward pass time is roughly equal to the forward pas) , and uses these times to estimate the total training and inference times.

-## Code Quality
+## Parameters

-The code is simple, modular, well-documented, and thoroughly tested.
-Each function has a single responsibility, which makes the code easy to understand and modify.
-The functions are independent of each other, which makes the code highly modular.
-The code is well-documented with comments that explain what each function does and what each line of code does.
-The code has been thoroughly tested to ensure that it works correctly under various conditions.
+The code uses several parameters to control its behavior:

+### `device`

+The `device` parameter is obtained by calling the `get_device()` function.
+This function checks if a GPU is available and returns `torch.device('cuda')` if it is.
+If a GPU is not available, it returns `torch.device('cpu')`.

+### `model_names`

+The `model_names` parameter is a list of strings that specify the names of the models we're about to experiment with.
+The models are from the `torchvision.models.detection` module and include:

+- 'maskrcnn_resnet50_fpn'
+- 'fasterrcnn_resnet50_fpn'
+- 'fcos_resnet50_fpn'
+- 'retinanet_resnet50_fpn'
+- 'ssd300_vgg16'
+- 'ssdlite320_mobilenet_v3_large'

+### `batch_size`
+In this case, the batch size is set to 8.

+### `epochs`
+In this case, the number of epochs is set to 3.

+### `total_samples`

+The `total_samples` parameter is an integer that specifies the total number of samples in your dataset.
+In this case, the total number of samples is set to 50,000.
+You should replace this with the actual size of your dataset.

+These parameters are used throughout the code to control the behavior of the model, the hardware used, and the training process.
+They are designed to be easily adjustable to suit your specific needs.

 ## Conclusion